David Fincher's unrealized projects: The Mexican

 After shooting was completed on Fight Club, Brad Pitt passed the script of The Mexican to Fincher, who wanted to direct the film but was too busy at the time to commit.
 Gore Verbinski got the job instead.

+Harry Potter and the Philosopher's Stone

+In the late 1990s, Fincher pitched a darker, "creepy" vision for the first Harry Potter film installment, likening it to the 1987 film Withnail and I. Warner Bros. rejected it in favor of a more traditional, family-friendly approach; Chris Columbus was thus chosen instead, with the resulting film seeing release in 2001.

 Spider-Man

 In November 1999, Fincher was shortlisted by Columbia Pictures, as one of the potential directors of Spider-Man, a live-action adaptation of the Marvel Comics character.
 Fincher's pitch featured an older, experienced version of the titular character in his adult years and the post-adolescent portion of his life as a photographer and his crime-fighting double life as a vigilante, with a more grounded, character-driven and drama-oriented tone and direction.
-He also wanted the film to feature a ten minute title sequence tackling Peter Parker's backstory and featuring Green Goblin killing Gwen Stacy.
+He also wanted the film to feature a ten-minute title sequence tackling Peter Parker's backstory and featuring Green Goblin killing Gwen Stacy.
 Fincher later said of his pitch: "I went in and told them what I might be interested in doing, and they hated it".
 Sam Raimi was chosen as director instead.

 2000s

+The Hire

+In the early 2000s, Fincher was approached to direct The Hire, BMW's film showcasing its cars.
+He ended up not directing, but serving as an executive producer, and deciding the project "would work better as a series of short separate films directed by high profile directors."